-CSC 798 Masters Thesis I (3 Credits)
+CSC 798 Master's Thesis I (3 Credits)

-First semester of the Master's Thesis sequence.
+First semester of the master's thesis sequence.
 Under the supervision of the thesis advisor, students prepare a thesis proposal and work toward the goal of completing all background material needed for their research.
-Minimally, a satisfactory thesis draft will be used to satisfy completion of the course.
-The Graduate Committee must approve the thesis topic.
+A satisfactory thesis draft and presentation to the committee will be used to satisfy completion of the course.

-CSC 799 Masters Thesis II (3 Credits)
+CSC 799 Master's Thesis II (3 Credits)

-The culmination of the two semester master's thesis sequence.
-Students must complete the thesis and defend it to a committee.
+The culmination of the two-semester master's thesis sequence.
+Students must complete a thesis document and defend the work in a public presentation to their committee.